Aravind-11/Aravind-11/README.md

 My current focus:

 -Safety in autonomous systems

--Application of reinforcement learning in control systems.
+-Application of reinforcement learning in control systems

 <!--
 **Aravind-11/Aravind-11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.